mengesb/vault-iam-auth/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Put an `x` in all the boxes that apply. -->
 <!--- Questions?
 Don't hesitate to ask.
 We're here to help! -->
 - [ ] My code follows the code style of this project (linting).
-- [ ] Associated workspace speculative plans pass and/or tests appear correct
-- [ ] My change requires a change to the documentation and have been completed
+- [ ] Tests added/amended and passing